Linkaan/Fagelmatare/INSTALL.md

 ### Packaging picam into a tcz package

 We must add our libraries into a common package that can be installed on our RPi.
-A tcz package is a in reality a squashfs, so we can simply create a directory that corresponds to the path that we want the files to be put into on our real filesystem when the raspberry pi reboots.
+A tcz package is in reality a squashfs, so we can simply create a directory that corresponds to the path that we want the files to be put into on our real filesystem when the raspberry pi reboots.
 Let's put in all the videocore libraries:
 ```bash
 $ export PILIB=$HOME/master_toolchain/pi/picam/squashfs/usr/local/lib
 $ mkdir -p $PILIB